bartkozal/hocus-pocus/README.md

 * Enhanced [normalize.css](https://github.com/necolas/normalize.css) reset
 * Default colors set and color helpers thanks to [clrs.cc](http://clrs.cc)
-* Widely responsive web design support with customizable breakpoints and approach (mobile or desktop first)
+* Widely responsive web design support with customizable breakpoints and approach
 * Flexbox grid with universal, fraction based width helpers
 * Visibility and spacing helpers (auto-generated for the each viewport breakpoint!)
-* Typography with vertical rhythm based on [Gridlover](http://www.gridlover.net/try)
+* Typography with vertical rhythm based on rem units
-* Components like lists, menus, tables, forms, buttons, boxes and sticky footer
+* Components like lists, menus, tables, forms, buttons, boxes, media object and sticky footer
-* Universal media object

 You can find full documentation at [hocus-pocus.io](http://hocus-pocus.io).
 I always try to find time to improve it.